aimeos/aimeos-docs/src/manual/services.md

 paypalexpress.ApiSignature
 : The shared secret that is created by PayPal for the API user

+!!! hint
+    The *Aimeos* PayPalExpress driver uses the [NVP (Name-Value Pair) API](https://developer.paypal.com/docs/nvp-soap-api/NVPAPIOverview/), which is only available with business accounts.
+This PayPal service is nowadays known as *PayPal Checkout*. – If you test your account with a sandbox, remember to also change the links already given in the *Aimeos* PayPalExpress interface (e.g. "https://api-3t.paypal.com/nvp" to "https://api-3t.sandbox.paypal.com/nvp").

 ## PrePay

 The **PrePay** provider is used for payments that must be done in advance and before the delivery of the ordered products is started, like a bank transfer in advance.
 This service doesn't have any options.